Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access or sudo privileges are required to install system packages, create users, and manage systemd services.
+• Privileges: Root access (sudo) is required to install system packages, create system users, and configure systemd services.

-• Required System Package: libc6-i386 must be installed to support 32-bit library dependencies.
+• Required System Package: The libc6-i386 library must be installed to support 32-bit compatibility layers required by the game server.

 File and Directory Structure

-The application files, configuration, and data are organized in the following directory structure:
+The Rust server files, configuration, and data are organized within the home directory of the rust user.
+The primary locations are:

-• Contains the RustDedicated executable and the RustDedicated_Data folder.
+• Contains the RustDedicated binary, data files, and the startup script runds.sh.

 Application Installation Process